REELY'S

 With silence and tears.

 In his works, short and stout Byron glorified proud heroes, who overcome hardships.
-The poet himself was only 5 feet 8 1/2 inches tall and his widely varying weight ranged from 137 to 202 pounds -- he once said that everything he swallowed was instantly converted to tallow and deposited on his ribs.
-One of his friends noted that at the age of about 30 he looked 40 and "the knuckles of his hands were lost in fat." complete bio
+The poet himself was only 5 feet 8 1/2 inches tall.
+His weight fluctuated wildly, from 137 to 202 pounds.
+He once said everything he swallowed was instantly converted to tallow and deposited on his ribs.
+One of his friends noted that, at about 30 years old, he looked 40 and “the knuckles of his hands were lost in fat.” |